 - 1.5 cups cooked brown or French green lentils (from 1 cup dried)

-- 1/2 cup chopped fresh cilantro, plus leaves for serving
+- 1/2 cup chopped fresh parsley, plus leaves for serving

 - 3/4 cup plain whole milk Greek yogurt

-Spoon yogurt onto plates and top with lamb mixture, then some more cilantro and parsley.
-Serve with flatbread and lemon wedges.
+- Spoon yogurt onto plates and top with lamb mixture, then some more cilantro and parsley.
+Serve with lemon wedges and flatbread or rice.